shakfu/numchuck/docs/static_chugins.md

 2. **Registration before init**: Static chugins need to be registered before the compiler finalizes its type system, not after

-3. **Upstream coordination**: This would ideally be an upstream ChucK feature, not a pychuck-specific hack
+3. **Upstream coordination**: This would ideally be an upstream ChucK feature, not a numchuck-specific hack

 ## Naming Convention Gotchas